Editor’s Note: Changes made on December 7, 2017

 If a design team can confidently speak about SEO, you’re probably in good hands.
 But if a designer has no familiarity with SEO, you may want to consider an alternative.

 Here’s where graphic and web design overlap.
-The Adobe Creative Suite, in particular Photoshop, Illustrator, and InDesign, are the tools web designers in 2015 use to create original designs that fit your brand.
+The Adobe Creative Suite, in particular, Photoshop, Illustrator, and InDesign, are the tools web designers use to create original designs that fit your brand.

-Designers shouldn’t just be proficient in Adobe tools.
+Designers shouldn’t just be proficient with Adobe tools.
 They should be experts!

 Since a designer’s website might not mention the tools he or she uses to create original work, don’t be afraid to ask.
 If a designer uses something other than Adobe Suite, ask why they prefer the alternative and be sure you’re confident in their response.

 Verifying whether a designer has the skills described above is a way to ensure you end up with the perfect website.
 However, possessing a skill set is only part of the hiring process.The next step is much more subjective.

 Now that you’ve eliminated any designers who lack the required technical skill, it’s time to evaluate work samples.

 When evaluating design portfolios, keep in mind that some designs simply won’t fit your taste.
 Web designers create websites that reflect clients’ brands and help businesses attract new customers.
 Some designers’ past clients might not interest you, but that shouldn’t rule out the designer.
 Look for diverse work samples, as this will distinguish the most talented and versatile designers.